Østerbrogade: Early urbanization, 1850–1900

 After the city gate was dismantled in 1859 and the city was gradually allowed to develop beyond the old fortifications, still more of the old main road was included in Østerbrogade.
 The section between Jagtvej and Svanemøllen station was included in Østerbrogade in 1943.

-Eedevelopment of the area along the road began in 1854 when the Danish Medical Association built the Brumleby terraced houses to provide cheap and healthy housing for indigent workers.
+Redevelopment of the area along the road began in 1854, when the Danish Medical Association built the Brumleby terraced houses to provide cheap and healthy housing for indigent workers.
 In 1857 the first apartment building was built at Trianglen.